Our Story

 The Big Idea

 It was a classic good news/bad news situation.
-The Task Force put together by Hockey Nova Scotia to improve Diversity & Inclusion had been a big success.
-They’d had massive participation from across the hockey community, who not only identified critical issues that needed to be addressed in our hockey systems and culture–they also shared dozens of ideas about how to fix things.
+The Task Force put together by Hockey Nova Scotia to improve Diversity and inclusion had been a big success.
+They’d had massive participation from across the hockey community, who not only identified critical issues that needed to be addressed in our hockey systems and culture but also shared dozens of ideas about how to fix things.

-But Executive Director Amy Walsh and the team leading the initiative knew it’d be nearly impossible to execute those ideas from within the system–people had been trying for decades with little success.
-If they wanted to remove deeply entrenched barriers to the game and create open access for everyone–from players and coaches to zamboni drivers and analysts– they’d need a radically new approach to making change.
+However, Executive Director Amy Walsh and the team leading the initiative knew it’d be nearly impossible to execute those ideas from within the system–people had been trying for decades with little success.
+If they wanted to remove deeply entrenched barriers to the game and create open access for everyone–from players and coaches to Zamboni drivers and analysts—they’d need a radically new approach to making change.

 They’d need to find a way to look beyond one-time quick fixes and tackle the root cause of issues.
-Engage diverse people from across the hockey world, not just those representing the system.
-Think outside the box to generate and test lots of new ideas fast.
-Shift from talking about problems to building solutions.
+They’d need to engage diverse people from across the hockey world, not just those representing the system.
+They’d need to think outside the box to generate and test lots of new ideas fast.
+They’d need to shift from talking about problems to building solutions.

-They’d need to do something nobody had ever done before–start an independent innovation lab dedicated to the future of hockey.
+They’d need to do something nobody had ever done–start an independent innovation lab dedicated to the future of Hockey.

-It would be a huge challenge.
-There was no playbook on how to create system change in sport.
-But hockey was in trouble, and they were out of time.
+It would be a considerable challenge.
+There was no playbook for creating system change in sports.
+But Hockey was in trouble, and they were out of time.
 So they gathered some allies, scraped up some funding, and launched the Future of Hockey Lab (FHL) in 2021.

 Making it happen